bacongravy/glitcheroo/README.md

 ### Deploy the app

 Open a terminal in the root of the project that you want to deploy.
-This could be a project on your local computer, or another Glitch project.

-Deploy the app by running the following command:
+Run the following command to deploy the app:

 ```sh
 npx glitcheroo deploy
 ```

-_Note: The first time you run this command it will prompt you to provide the Git URL of the **target project**.
+The first time you run this command in a source project it will prompt you to provide the Git URL of the **target project**.
 Find it in the "Tools > Import and Export" panel of the Glitch project editor.
-The URL will be saved as the Git remote `glitcheroo`._

 And that's it!
 Glitch will automatically detect the project change, reinstall the dependencies, and start the app.

 ## Advanced usage

 ### Remix

+As a convenience, this tool lets you remix a Glitch project to your local device.
+The remixed project is configured to target the original Glitch project for deployment.

 Remix a target Glitch project by running the following command: